Doris-Li/DBSCAN-related/README.md

 # DBSCAN-related

-1.chooseCluster(for 2d points,but can also be used in 3d with "point.java" file in DBSCAN_3d)
+1.chooseCluster(for 2d points,but can also be used in 3d with "point.java" file in DBSCAN_3d and other dataset)
   input: Eps,MinPts,the special point
   outpot: The Cluster where the special point is located

   Experiment：
-  data.txt: input points
-  m3.txt: output cluster points
+  showCluster.m: run to show clusters on Matlab data.txt: all clusters m3.txt: output the cluster for the chosen point

 2.DBSCAN_2d